 Answer: In Figure (a), when vinegar reacts with baking soda, carbon dioxide gas is released.
 This carbon dioxide gas travels through the straw into the test tube with lime water, where it reacts to form calcium carbonate, a white solid substance that makes the lime water appear milky.

-Students can strengthen their understanding of the chapter with Physical and chemical changes class 7 question answer.
-These questions are designed to test your knowledge of key concepts related to Science Class 7 chapter 5 question answer, and help you prepare confidently for exams
+Students can strengthen their understanding of the chapter with changes around us: physical and chemical class 7 question answer.
+These questions are designed to test your knowledge of key concepts related to this chapter, and help you prepare confidently for exams:

 Question 1.
 Which of the following is a chemical change?